omar123487/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-2-groups - a script that prints all the groups the current user is part of.

 3-3-new_user - a script that changes the owner of the file hello to betty.

+4-4-empty - a script that creates an empty file called hello.